blackberry/BlackBerry-Communication-Services-Examples/README.md

 # License

-These samples are released as Open Source and licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).
+These examples are released as Open Source and licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

-These samples were created using SDKs from Apple Inc. and may contain code licensed for use only with Apple products.
+These examples were created using SDKs from Apple Inc. and may contain code licensed for use only with Apple products.
 Please review your Apple SDK Agreement for additional details.

 This page includes icons from: https://material.io/icons/ used under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

-# Reporting Issues and Feature Requests

-If you find a issue in one of the Samples or have a Feature Request, simply file an [issue](https://github.com/blackberry/bbme-sdk-ios-samples/issues).